wix-incubator/autoviews/website/docs/README.md

 4. **Your UI Schema**

    The UI Schema adds another layer of hints that can be used by components to fine tune the rendered UI.
-UI Schema includes field ordering, grouping, component selection, field hiding and auto focus hints.
+UI Schema includes field ordering/layouting, grouping, component selection, field hiding and auto focus hints.

    More about [the UI Schema](./docs/entities/ui-schema)